The Lambton Worm

 And it had had its fill

-It crawled away and wrapped itself
+It crawled away & wrapped itself

 Ten times round Penshaw Hill